California State Route 120

 State Route 120 (SR 120) is a state highway in the central part of California, connecting the San Joaquin Valley with the Sierra Nevada, Yosemite National Park, and the Mono Lake area.
-Its western terminus is at Interstate 5 in Lathrop, and its eastern terminus at U.S. Route 6 in Benton.
-While the route is signed as a contiguous route through Yosemite, the portion inside the park is federally maintained and is not included in the state route logs.
+It runs between Interstate 5 in Lathrop and U.S. Route 6 in Benton.
+While SR 120 is signed as a continuous route through Yosemite, the portion inside the park is federally maintained and is not included in the state route logs.
 The portion at Tioga Pass at Yosemite's eastern boundary is the highest paved through road in the California State Route system.
 This part is not maintained in the winter and is usually closed during the winter season.